 We thoroughly enjoyed uncovering the definitive opinions on many popular food debates, and we learned a lot along the way.
 We now know that square pizza is essentially criminal, most Americans have a thing for edge brownies, and blue cheese is hit-or-miss.

 But above all, we know that food is imbued with the power to connect friends, family, and neighbors in joint experiences that we’ve been craving over the past year.
-At RTA Outdoor Living, we provide outdoor grills, appliances, refrigeration, and more to help families to associate good food with the company they hold dear.
+At RTA Outdoor Living, we provide built-in grills, outdoor appliances, outdoor kitchen design, and more to help families to associate good food with the company they hold dear… While cooking on that sweet flat top grill.
 Hope to see you at the next block party!